Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 ## Credits:

-The base ps2emu version is taken from here - https://www.psx-place.com/resources/release-ps2_emu-gxemu-and-netemu-modded-by-kozarovv-fan-control-cell-rsx-temps-fps-indicator.1680/<br>
+In the release the base ps2emu version is taken from here - https://www.psx-place.com/resources/release-ps2_emu-gxemu-and-netemu-modded-by-kozarovv-fan-control-cell-rsx-temps-fps-indicator.1680/<br>

 Original RDRAM testing logic based on PS2's TESTMODE